-The current inventory has incorporated a major change to emissions of N_2O from industrial processes, which has affected emissions across the time series.
-For later years, totals have also been affected by significant revisions to fuel oil statistics (dti, 2006).
+The current inventory is affected by a number of time series changes, including a new methodology for calculating emissions from rail, improvements to the model for estimating aviation emissions, and changes to the emission factor for clinker production.
+For later years, totals have also been affected by significant revisions to national fuel use statistics (BERR, 2007).
 The changes in the time series of GWP emissions in Figure 10.2 reflect these enhancements.
 A summary of the key reasons for the changes are given below.
 More detailed information is given in the sections describing the source-specific recalculations given in Chapters 3 to 8.

-Reasons for changes in GWP emissions in 1990
+Reasons for changes in GWP emissions in the base year